Pripet Marshes: Fauna

-The Pripet Marshes are home to thousands of birds from different biotopes of the Earth (Europe, Asia, Africa, Mediterranean), some of which come to nest here during migrations, and also swamps are a wintering area for many species of migratory birds nesting in parts of Northern Europe, such as Scandinavia, Finland, the Baltic states and Russia.
+The Pripet Marshes are home to thousands of birds from different biotopes of the Earth (Europe, Asia, Africa, Mediterranean), some of which come to nest here during migrations; also these swamps are a wintering area for many species of migratory birds nesting in parts of Northern Europe, such as Scandinavia, Finland, the Baltic states and Russia.

-Of the 246 species of birds which has been observed on this territory, 66 species are listed in the Red Book of Belarus.
-The park nestles a significant number of species that are globally threatened with extinction: Ferruginous duck (Aythya nyroca), White-tailed eagle (Haliaeetus albicilla) (just 2–3 pairs have been observed), Greater spotted eagle (Aquila clanga) (4–6 pairs), Corn crake (Crex crex), Great snipe (Gallinago media).
+Of the 246 species of birds which have been observed on this territory, 66 species are listed in the Red Book of Belarus.
+The park shelters a significant number of species that are globally threatened with extinction: Ferruginous duck (Aythya nyroca), White-tailed eagle (Haliaeetus albicilla) (just 2–3 pairs have been observed), Greater spotted eagle (Aquila clanga) (4–6 pairs), Corn crake (Crex crex), and Great snipe (Gallinago media).
 The presence of so many birds of national and international significance underscores the importance of this territory for the conservation of biodiversity of Polesie, Belarus and Europe as a whole.